Jeet-Patel/WebMCQApp/README.md

 # WebMCQApp

-Django based WebApp for conducting online MCQ tests.
+-Django based WebApp for conducting online MCQ tests.

-Only an inital version.
+-Only an inital version.